Skip to main content

 How do we handle compliance reviews when a client's auditor wants to see records?

-Export the agent's audit log to JSON or CSV via the dashboard.
-The hash chain (previous_hash field on every entry) lets the auditor verify the log has not been tampered with after the fact.
+Export the agent's audit log to JSON or CSV via the dashboard; every entry carries a timestamp, the actor, and the before/after of the change, so the reviewer can see exactly what happened and when.
 For higher-trust reviews, you can give the auditor read-only agent-level seat access on the specific agent under review, scoped to that one agent only - they see everything that happened, see nothing about other clients.
-This pattern has cleared SOC 2 Type 2 audits at customer engagements we have walked through.

 What happens if our agency relationship with a client ends?